Kostiantyn-Nagornyi/microservices-intro/README.md

   Refer to:
   [Docker:build-tag-and-publish-an-image](https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/).

-When docker-image is built it is stored in the local image registry supplied by [Docker Moby](https://github.com/moby/moby),
+When docker-image is built, it is stored in the local image registry supplied by [Docker Moby](https://github.com/moby/moby),
-that is a part of [Rancher Desktop](https://docs.rancherdesktop.io/#container-management):
+which is a part of [Rancher Desktop](https://docs.rancherdesktop.io/#container-management):
-Components include container build tools, a **container registry**, orchestration tools, a runtime and more,
+Components include container build tools, a **container registry**, orchestration tools, a runtime, and more,
 and these can be used as building blocks in conjunction with other tools and projects.
-This is a crucial because kubernetes requires docker-images for all components, it deploys in a cluster,
+This is crucial because kubernetes requires docker-images for all components, it deploys in a cluster,
 that without **local image-registry** have to be pushed into the remote Docker Hub or another image-registry system, e.g. AWS ERC.

 ![Mudule2_Pre_requisit_1.jpg](screenshot/Mudule2_Pre_requisit_1.jpg)
 #### Small Title
 #### 4. **K8s module 2 tasks**
 ##### 4a. **Sub-task 1: Secrets and config-maps**
     - Add Secrets object to your k8s manifest to store database username and password.
     - Add config maps to store environment variables for application deployments.
     - Add sql scripts to init databases (create tables) to config maps.
     - Change k8s Deployment and StatefulSet objects to load these secrets and config-maps.

-Configuration of 2 required **song** and **resource** databases is given in the **./k8s/initdatabase/database** folder, which contains respective ConfigMaps, Secrets, init-database scripts and their utilization in respective StatefulSets via the ```/docker-entrypoint-initdb.d``` directory in order to initialise related databases at the container initialisation phase.
+Configuration of 2 required **song** and **resource** databases is given in the **./k8s/initdatabase/database** folder, which contains respective ConfigMaps, Secrets, init-database scripts, and their utilization in respective StatefulSets via the ```/docker-entrypoint-initdb.d``` directory in order to initialise related databases at the container initialisation phase.